google/yapf/README.rst

       -l START-END, --lines START-END
                             range of lines to reformat, one-based
       -r, --recursive       run recursively over directories

+Note: after reformatting a chunk of code, YAPF verifies that it's correct (can be parsed by Python itself).
+This means that if you're reformatting Python 3 code, it's best to run YAPF itself under Python 3.
+The same goes for Python 2.

 Why Not Improve Existing Tools?